mdurys/piwikanalyticsjs-prestashop/README.md

 [Piwik] module for [PrestaShop]
 =========

-[Piwik] Web Analytics aims to be the ultimate open source alternative to Google Analytics.
+[Piwik] Web Analytics is (my opinion) the ultimate open source alternative to Google Analytics.
+And it is continuously growing, it's every thing you need to analyze the traffic on your website or ecommerce solution (and it's free)

+[PrestaShop] is an easy to use, **free** e-commerce solution that provides everything you need to open, operate and maintain an online store.

 This module adds piwik tracking code to your webshop
   - Page views